Towards Considerate Human-Robot Coexistence: A Dual-Space Framework of Robot Design and Human Perception in Healthcare: Results

 \textbf{d) Maintaining professional and contextual boundaries.} Seven participants emphasized that robots should not be introduced for their own sake, but to meaningfully improve care and workflows.
-As P5 noted, ``the point of a hospital is to take care of patients, not to teach them that robots are cool''.
-Accordingly, robots should operate within clearly defined professional boundaries, where functional contribution justifies their role.
+As P5 noted, ``the point of a hospital is to take care of patients, not to teach them that robots are cool.''
+Accordingly, they held that robots should operate within clearly defined professional boundaries, justified by their functional contribution.
 Participants also stressed the continued importance of human oversight in complex care contexts.
-As P4 illustrated, ``critical conditions'' can be overlooked without human judgment, highlighting limits in purely automated systems.
+As P4 illustrated, ``critical conditions'' can be overlooked without human judgment, pointing to perceived limits of purely automated systems.